Clayal10/connect4/README.md

 Curretly graphically playable.

 This repo contains the visual studio solution, so you can boot that right up if you have MSVC installed, or you could clone it into a linux distro and build it with the included Makefile inside the connect4 directory.
+### Controls
+To start playing against the computer, press space.
+From there you can use left and right arrow keys to align yourself.
+Press enter to confirm your move.
+To start playing Computer v.
+Computer, press '='.
+This will play one game.

 ### Linux Dependancies
 To compile on linux, you will need to install a few OpenGL dependancies.
 You can do this with this command: